 The pandemic has acted as an accelerant for digital transformation, forcing organizations to adapt to the new normal of a distributed workforce.
 With that, adopting a Zero Trust approach to security is now seen as a critical end-user computing strategy, which ensures security for user and work data interaction outside the traditional network-based perimeters.
 Establishing and enforcing Conditional Access policies serves as the lynchpin to this Zero Trust security posture.

-Microsoft 365 is the most widely used productivity service, and recent workplace dynamics have put a stronger emphasis on the need to manage and secure access to these resources based on the user’s identity and the devices’ health and compliance.
+Microsoft 365 is the most widely used productivity service, and recent workplace dynamics have put a stronger emphasis on the need to manage and secure access to these resources based on the user’s identity, the devices’ health and device compliance policy.

 Via integration with Intune, now a part of Microsoft Endpoint Manager, Workspace ONE is now able to deliver this device posture to Microsoft Endpoint Manager and participate in Azure AD Conditional Access.

 The integration targets any Workspace ONE Unified Endpoint Management (UEM) managed device and allows customers to take advantage of granular Azure AD Conditional Access policies.
 Platform support to integrate with the Intune APIs was made available with the Workspace ONE UEM 2008 version (August 2020 release).
 VMware has incorporated early feedback from customers and has promoted the integration from preview to general availability with our October release.

 - When end users first attempt to consume a Microsoft 365 service that requires the user’s device to be marked as a compliant device, Azure AD will block unverified access and redirect the user to a remediation page.

 - This page provides instructions to perform a one-time device registration enabling Workspace ONE Intelligent Hub to retrieve the Azure AD device identifier from Microsoft Authenticator.